Gender, Sex, & Sexuality Resource Center (GSSRC) FAQs

 What happened to the Women’s Resource Center?

-To better serve current students’ needs and interests, we integrated the Women’s Resource Center and the Sexualities and Gender Diversity Programs into one space: the Center for Gender + Sexualities.
+To better serve current students’ needs and interests, we integrated the Women’s Resource Center and the Sexualities and Gender Diversity Programs into one space: the Gender, Sex, & Sexuality Resource Center.
 The new center will continue the historical and impactful work of these former programs to advance equity, build community, and cultivate leadership around gender and sexuality for everyone at Hamline.

 -